aimms/how-to/Articles/526/526-hierarchical-composite-objects.rst

 The component based approach supports this by recursively enumerating all components in all declarations over the sets of composite objects.
 This article will not present a worked example as the details drag on and on.

-The reference based approach permits this.
+The reference element based approach permits this.
 This article is a companion article to :doc:`../526/526-modeling-composite-objects` and refines the running example introduced there.

 The :download:`AIMMS 4.82 project download <model/TimeSpaceNetworkHierachical.zip>`